raucci12/raucci12/README.md

 # 👋 Mike Raucci

 ## 🎓 About Me
-Earned a Master's in Data Science from Stevens Institute of Technology.
+Earned a Master's degree in Data Science from Stevens Institute of Technology.
 I have a passion for developing cutting-edge **Computer Vision applications** and **Machine Learning algorithms** to analyze sports and other fascinating areas.
 I thrive on solving complex problems and turning data into actionable insights.

 ## 🛠️ Skills
 - **Python**: Proficient in BeautifulSoup, ultralytics, pandas, matplotlib, seaborn, and many more.